-Parents/guardians may request in writing that US Sailing, the LAO, or an Adult Participant subject to this policy not contact their Minor Athlete through any form of electronic communication.
-US Sailing, the LAO, and the Adult Participant must abide by any request to discontinue, absent emergency circumstances.
+Parents/guardians may request in writing that US Sailing, an LAO, or an Adult Participant not contact their Minor Athlete through any form of electronic communication.
+US Sailing and the LAO (as applicable) and the Adult Participant must abide by any request to discontinue, absent emergency circumstances.